-For many people, tax season can feel like the adult equivalent of waiting for Santa as you think about what you can do with your tax refund.
-If your tax refund is a meaningful amount of money, you should think carefully about how you want to use it.
-It’s OK if you end up deciding treating yourself to something nice is in your budget, but consider these options first.
+For many people, tax season can feel like the adult equivalent of waiting for Santa as you think about the things to spend your tax refund on.
+If your tax refund is a significant amount of money, you should think about investing or using it to benefit your financial future.
+It’s OK if you end up deciding to treat yourself to something nice is in your budget, but consider these options first.

 Make Your Tax Refund Bigger

 You can use your tax refund money to make your refund even bigger if you haven’t already maxed out your traditional IRA.
 Let’s say you’re expecting to get $1,000 back.
 If you put it into a traditional IRA, you may get another $1,000 deduction.
 If you’re in the 12% bracket, that’s an extra $120 back.
 If you’re in the 22% bracket, that’s an extra $220 back.

 The easiest way to do it is if you have extra money in your checking or savings bank account and can make the contribution before you file your tax return.
 However, if the only money you’d be able to put in is from your tax refund, you’re not out of luck.
 You can include a planned contribution on your tax return as long as you put the money into your IRA by April 15th.
 Note that refunds can take 2-3 weeks to process, so you really want to file your return by mid-March if you’d need your refund money to do this.

 Whether or not you can get an extra deduction for this year, investing for the future is almost always a good thing.
 You can get ahead on next year’s IRA contributions, open a taxable brokerage account, or leave the money in your checking account so you can boost your 401(k) contributions at work.
 If you choose a tax-deductible retirement account, that will help you boost your refund next year.

 Get the latest updates, offers and helpful financial tips.